Introduction to Small Mammal Taxidermy: Mink

 Preparing the Foam Form for Mounting

-- Priming the surface and choosing the best hide glues.
+Navigating the challenges associated with urethane foam.
+Priming the surface and choosing the best hide glues.

-Creating the Tail Form
+Creating the Tail and Ear Forms

-Day 3: Mounting the Specimen
+Day 4: Mounting the Specimen

 Step-by-Step Mounting Process

-- Properly setting eyes and using clay to adjust final features and expressions.
+Properly setting eyes and using clay to adjust final features and expressions.

-- Taxiing the skin onto the form and aligning hair patterns.
+Taxiing the skin onto the form and aligning hair patterns.

-- Sewing up incisions.
+Sewing up incisions.

 Creating a Simple Habitat

-- Placing the specimen onto a simple habitat, pinning it in place, and grooming it to dry.
+Placing the specimen onto a simple habitat, pinning it in place, and grooming it to dry.

-Day 4: Finishing Touches (Student resumes course after the mount is dry, a minimum of 1 week)
+Day 5: Finishing Touches (Student resumes course after the mount is dry, a minimum of 1 week)

 Post-Drying Finishing Process

-- Cleaning fur, grooming, and rebuilding soft tissue.
+Cleaning fur, grooming, and rebuilding soft tissue.

-- Restoring color to areas of exposed skin.
+Restoring color to areas of exposed skin.

 Introduction to Tools, Methods, and Materials

-- Various tools, methods, and materials used in the finishing process.
+Various tools, methods, and materials used in the finishing process.

-- Ensuring the final piece is polished and professional.
+Ensuring the final piece is polished and professional.

 Note: The schedule may be subject to slight adjustments based on class progress and participant needs.